-Environmental Management Systems: Achieve and Exceed Regulatory ComplianceOctober 4, 2018 · Commercial, State, Local ·
+Environmental Management Systems: Achieve and Exceed Regulatory ComplianceOctober 4, 2018 · Commercial, State, Municipal ·

 As part of a new series, Bay West’s environmental compliance expert, Wendy Tindall, offers readers insights on highly relevant environmental compliance topics.
-Ms. Tindall has over 17 years’ experience working on environmental compliance services, including extensive regulatory expertise in air, waste, water, and tank regulations, permitting and reporting.
+Ms. Tindall has over 17 years of experience working on environmental compliance services, including extensive regulatory expertise in air, waste, water, and tank regulations, permitting, and reporting.

 In part one of this new series, we discussed the current political landscape and how state governments have become increasingly important in advocating and implementing stronger human health and environmental protection programs.
 To businesses, this means that you not only are still required to meet past environmental requirements, but increased scrutiny at the state level could mean your requirements have potentially increased.